 You can request your refund through SSOL.
 Log into the system, go to Account and then click on the "Refund" option.
 Enter your information in the fields.
 If you would like to sign up for Direct Deposit, you can activate this via the link above the contact information on your Refund page.

-We will begin reviewing requests for the Fall term towards the end of September and will continue this process throughout the school year.
+We will begin reviewing requests after the Change of Program period for each term and will continue this process throughout the school year.
 In most cases, we will send a request to SFS to process your refund.

 In some cases, there may be a wait period before a refund can be issued.
 For example, if your credit was generated by a check payment, there will be a 10 day waiting period before this credit will be reviewed for refund eligibility.
 ACH payments have a wait period of 7 days.

-During peak periods, most refunds should be initiated within two weeks of your request, beginning around the end of September.
+During peak periods, most refunds will be initiated within two weeks of your request, beginning about a month after classes begin.
 Once initiated, direct deposit can take an additional 3-5 business days to process before the funds credit your personal account.
 Mailed checks can take 10-14 business days before you receive a check, though we have experienced even longer timeframes in the past year due to mailing delays.